pybind/pybind11/CONTRIBUTING.md

 * Use `cmake build -LH` to list the CMake options with help.
 * Use `ccmake` if available to see a curses (terminal) gui, or `cmake-gui` for a completely graphical interface (not present in the PyPI package).
+* Use `cmake --build build -j12` to build with 12 cores (for example).
-* Use `-G` and the name of a generator to use something different, like `Ninja` (automatic multithreading!). `cmake --help` lists the generators available.
+* Use `-G` and the name of a generator to use something different. `cmake --help` lists the generators available.
+      - On Unix, setting `CMAKE_GENERATER=Ninja` in your environment will give you automatic mulithreading on all your CMake projects!
 * Open the `CMakeLists.txt` with QtCreator to generate for that IDE.
-* Use `cmake --build build -j12` to build with 12 cores (for example).
 * You can use `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` to generate the `.json` file that some tools expect.